Naramerk/applyBN/docs/user-guide/feature_extraction/feature_extraction.md

 - The probabilistic "unexpectedness" of values in context
 - Local causal neighborhood effects

-## Implementation Details

-The BNFeatureGenerator is implemented as a scikit-learn compatible transformer, allowing it to be easily integrated into machine learning pipelines.
-Key implementation details include:

-1. **Preprocessing Components**:
-   - Uses `sklearn.preprocessing.LabelEncoder` for categorical variables
-   - Uses `sklearn.preprocessing.KBinsDiscretizer` with k-means strategy for discretizing continuous variables

-2. **Bayesian Network Learning**:
-   - Employs the `BNEstimator` class for structure and parameter learning
-   - Prevents causal edges from target to predictors via a blacklist when the target is provided

-3. **Feature Generation**:
-   - For each feature, identifies its parents in the learned network
-   - Computes conditional probabilities based on the node type (discrete or continuous)
-   - Handles edge cases gracefully with fallback mechanisms

 ## Example

 The following example demonstrates how to use BNFeatureGenerator to enhance a Decision Tree classifier on the banknote authentication dataset: